 Create a template, or otherwise outline how each SOP should look, what it should cover, what information it should always include (responsible persons or positions, revision or amendment information, what area(s) of the business it covers, etc.), then use that guideline in the creation of each SOP document.

 Give each SOP a logical name, one that conforms with the way the other SOPs are named.
-This is probably overlooked more than anything else.
 A haphazard naming convention can create real issues later when trying to find things.
-Think ahead to a time when you'll have dozens, even hundreds of SOPs.
+Think ahead to a time when you’ll have dozens, even hundreds of SOPs.
 What will be the best way to find them?
 What document name will make it easy to know, just by looking at it, what that SOP covers?
 What additional name info will make it easy to sort and group your SOPs?
 Should you include the date in the name?
 These and other questions are important to consider before you begin.

 Decide on these guidelines early, then follow them as you create your documentation.